chrisnmorrison/openmastery/learn/java/fundamentals/arrays.md

 }
 ```

-Arrays are quite simply a collection of data, and are the simpliest data structure.
+Arrays are simply a collection of data, and are the simplest data structure.
 They have a few key characteristics that you must remember:

 - they have a fixed size, which you define.
-If you want to resize an array, you will have to create a new array and copy the previous data into it
+If you want to resize an array, create a new array and copy the previous data into it
 - their indices start at zero.
 The first element is the 0th index, the second element is the 1st index, etc.
 - all elements must have the same data type (there are exceptions with OOP polymorphism, which we'll cover later)

 ## Default Values

-When you declare and initialize an array, let's say of size 5, each of the 5 values will have a default value that depends on the data type.
+When you declare and initialize an array, let's say, of size 5, each of the 5 values will have a default value that depends on the data type.

 ```java
     int [] intArr = new int[5]; // or short, long, etc.